-- To ensure sound budgetary monitoring and, in so doing, to provide timely services to all organs of the Court; and - To implement the ERP system.
+- To ensure sound budgetary monitoring and, in so doing, to provide timely services to all

+organs of the Court; and

+- To implement the ERP system.

-Expected accomplishments Indicators of achievement Effective management of the programme of work using the limited staff and financial resources available.
-Effective and efficient budgetary control and monitoring of expenditure. • Minimal deviation of expenditure from the appropriation.
+Expected accomplishments Indicators of achievement Effective management of the programme of • Timely delivery of output and work using the limited staff and financial services. resources available.
+Effective and efficient budgetary control and Minimal deviation of expenditure monitoring of expenditure. from the appropriation.